songlab-cal/ConvexML/README.md

 - The calls to `fig_gt_trees(), fig_gt_trees_40(), fig_gt_trees_2000()` reproduces the figures showing examples of ground truth simulated trees.
 The trees will be saved to the `gt_trees` subdirectory; the sub-subdirectories `40/` and `2000/` contain the trees with 40 and 2000 leaves respectively.

 The codebase uses caching to make benchmarking faster and seamless.
 The data caches are set to `_cache`, `_cache_paper_ble`, `_cache_paper_ble_model_mis`.
 Feel free to delete these cache directories to free up space after you are done reproducing our results.

+Note that you do not need to download any data files to reproduce our results this way -- all data will be generated de-novo, thus reproducing our results from scratch.
+In particular, you can change any parameters of the simulation to construct your own new benchmarks.

+## Data Availability

+Simulated data files used for our benchmark can be found in the Dryad data repository: https://doi.org/10.5061/dryad.qrfj6q5nz